Ryanhustler420/Webpack-React-Electron-JS-Boilerplate/README.md

 ```

-You need to create these file/folder on root level of this project
+You need to create these file/folder on root level of this project (review .gitignore)

 - .env
 - assets/images
+- build/js (automatically gets created once you run - npm run watch)
+- node_modules (automatically gets created once you run - npm install)

 # Boilerplate